trueos/sysadm/docs/client_handbook/sysadmclient.rst

   snapshot.
 This means you can safely continue to use your system while it is updating, as no changes are being made to the running version of the operating system or any of the applications currently in use.
   Instead, all changes are being made to the mounted copy.
+See :ref:`Boot Environment Manager` for more information related to boot environments.

 .. note:: If the system is getting low on disk space and there is not enough space to create a new BE, the update will fail with a message